filakhtov/gentoo-use-docs/media-libs/fontconfig.md

 # media-libs/fontconfig

 ### doc
-Pass the `--enable-docbook` option to the configure script.
-Generate documentation from a source code instead of installing a prebuilt one.
+Pass the `-Ddoc=enabled`, `-Ddoc-txt=enabled`, `-Ddoc-html=enabled`, `-Ddoc-man=enabled`, `-Ddoc-pdf=enabled` options to the meson build script.
+Generate documentation in various formats and manual pages from the source code instead of installing the prebuilt ones.

 It is safe to disable the flag.

-### static-libs
+### nls
-Pass the `--enable-static` option to the configure script.
-Build and install a statically linked version of the `libfontconfig` library.
+Pass the `-Dnls=enabled` option to the meson build script.
+Enable support for NLS (Native Language Support) to allow displaying informational, warning and error strings translated into the native language of the program's users, based on the system locale and configuration.

-This flag should only be enabled if there is a need for the static library.
+It is safe to disable this flag.

 ### test
-Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+Pass the `-Dtests=enabled` option to the meson build script to build the test suite provided with the source code, and execute the `meson test` command after the main build is completed to it and check for any regressions.
 This will extend the build time.

 This flag should normally be disabled, because these tests are primarily oriented towards the developers, maintainers and testers.